manfredinid/manfredinid.github.io/_pages/about.md

 I’m Denise, a MSc in Economic Development by [Universidade Federal do Paraná](http://www.prppg.ufpr.br/site/ppgde/) and Ph.D. candidate at [Universidade Federal de Santa Catarina](http://ppgeco.ufsc.br).

-I'm currently living in Wellington-NZ where I have been a visiting scholar at the School of Economics and Finance, [Victoria University of Wellington](https://www.victoria.ac.nz/sef/study/postgraduate/phd).
+I'm currently living in Wellington-NZ where I am a visiting scholar at the School of Economics and Finance, [Victoria University of Wellington](https://www.victoria.ac.nz/sef/study/postgraduate/phd).